ygalvao/US-Bikeshare/README.md

 ### Where are the _csv_ files?

 Because of their size (they have mor than 33 MB each), they were included in the .gitignore in order to not be uploaded to the repository.
+Only chicago.csv was let left from .gitignore to serve as an example.

 ## Credits